madmolecularman/JMG_Puritz_Lab_Notebook/protocols/EecSeq_adapter_design_walkthrough_v1.md

     3' T*CAGCTGNNNNNNNTCTAGCCTTCTCGCAGCACATCCCTTTCTCAC 5'
 ```

  We can see that there are regions where the two adapters are complimentary and other areas where they are not.
 The primary annealing region in located in the middle with about 13 nucleotides aligning with each other.
 This is why it is important to add equimolar stock of each adapter in the right chemical environment that can promote annealing.
-There is also  5' phosphate group on the SallbV2 adapter which is necessary for ligation of the adapter to our RNA molecules of interest.
+There is also a 5' phosphate group on the SallbV2 adapter which is necessary for ligation of the adapter to our RNA molecules of interest.
 The SallaV2 adapter has a phosphorothiate bond between the C and T (noted by the *) and is very strong.
 This region is important as exonuclease can remove the T during ligation of this adapter to the 3' poly-A overhang created during mRNA synthesis.

 ## mRNA adapter orientation post ligation